-As we enter 2011, we expect demand to continue to be driven by increasingly complex technology, product and process safety, human health concerns and environmental issues.
-We also expect some improvement in our proactive consulting activities.
-We will selectively add new talent to expand our capabilities, while continuing to optimize our operating model for growth in revenues and earnings.
-We will remain focused on generating substantial cash flow from operations, maintaining a strong balance sheet and enhancing shareholder value.
+As we enter 2012, we are optimistic about our business opportunities and expect demand for our services to continue to be driven by increasingly complex technology, product and process safety, human health concerns, and environmental issues.
+We plan to selectively add new talent to expand our capabilities.
+Our key priority is to continue to enhance our leadership position as a provider of multi-disciplinary engineering and scientific expertise to our clients, which will allow us to continue to grow revenues and earnings.
+Management will continue to focus on generating substantial cash flow from operations, maintaining a strong balance sheet and enhancing shareholder value.

-In summary, we are pleased with our strong performance in 2010 and the long-term growth our differentiated market position has provided.
-I want to thank our employees for their significant contributions, and our clients and investors for their continued support of Exponent.
+In summary, we delivered strong 2011 results and are pleased with our progress.
+We thank our talented employees for their significant contributions, and our clients and investors for their continued support of Exponent.
+We remain optimistic about our market opportunities and look forward to translating these into long-term shareholder value in the years to come.